Tiago Ameller PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 touch tmp/restart.txt

-Simon Kiteley PRO said over 3 years ago on The Stimulus 2.0 Tutorial :
+Simon Kiteley PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 This is great.
 I am totally loving Stimulus.
 So many complicated server and javascript things are being replaced by much simpler stimulus controllers.

-Maartz said over 3 years ago on The Stimulus 2.0 Tutorial :
+Maartz said almost 4 years ago on The Stimulus 2.0 Tutorial :

 Being tired of all those frontend stuff, Stimulus seems to bring Rails in the frontend.
 That's really lovely to see another way of building things.
 And nobody can tell it doesn't scale; Hey and Basecamp are a good exemple.
 Very neat.

-belgoros said about 3 years ago on The Stimulus 2.0 Tutorial :
+belgoros said almost 4 years ago on The Stimulus 2.0 Tutorial :

 All the examples I've seen before were too trivial, e.g. change a style of an element, add some HTML content in a target section, etc. What about a concrete use of Stimulus in a Rails CRUD app and explain the pros and cons, tests, etc. It would be really great and useful.

-David Kimura PRO said about 3 years ago on The Stimulus 2.0 Tutorial :
+David Kimura PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 I believe the main benefits of Stimulus is isolation, reloading, minimization, and ease of use.